 Immediate download of 8-track album in the high-quality format of your choice (MP3, FLAC, and more), plus unlimited mobile access using the free Bandcamp listening app.

-8 track album limited to 100 copies on pro duplicated Cr02 analog cassette with full color card stock cover.
+8 track album limited to 100 copies on pro duplicated Cr02 analog cassette tape.
 Includes free button while available.

 "The supernova, or maybe the life-cycle of a star, birth to blinding death.
 It’s too hot and bright and just plain loud inside something as epically everlasting as eons of light bursting out into the endless heavens, so we should be glad someone like Matt Kattman is able to approximate the event taking place in a relatively short time-span with a guitar on a cassette tape.
 Articulation and movement is a blur, and the colors are there, but there’s no real prism with which the sound can refract out into the cornucopia of hues you might expect from someone who tags his project “the Rainbow Body.”
 Instead, that rainbow is hidden within the drones, an immaculate range of frequencies on display with melodies bursting from a warm wash like solar flares, plumes of sound arcing over the atomic furnace before diving back into the fiery depths.
 Mastered by James Plotkin, this is the second double A-sided Rainbow Body tape of 2012, the perfect format for Kattman’s drones since definition is far from his calling card — Return Unto Void is an infinite moment, the beginning, middle, and end of which are all equally immersive and nearly interchangeable, largely because they don’t really exist."

 "The Rainbow Body is Mr. Matt Kattman, his guitar, and a handful of

 effects pedals, but you'd never guess that just by listening.
 The sounds